JagandeepBrar/lunasea-notification-service/README.md

 With the given routes above, append `device/{device_id}` to the route to send to a single device.

-> Example: [https://notify.lunasea.app/v1/radarr/device/1234567890](https://notify.lunasea.app/v1/radarr/device/1234567890) to send a Radarr webhook to the Firebase device token `1234567890`.
+> **Example**: [https://notify.lunasea.app/v1/radarr/device/1234567890](https://notify.lunasea.app/v1/radarr/device/1234567890) to send a Radarr webhook to the Firebase device token `1234567890`.

 #### 2. Sending to User's Firebase Auth UID

 With the given routes above, append `user/{user_id}` to the route to send to all devices registered to the user's account.
 The device list is pulled from Cloud Firestore, with device tokens registered upon signing into a LunaSea account within the application.

-> Example: [https://notify.lunasea.app/v1/radarr/user/abcdefghijklmno](https://notify.lunasea.app/v1/radarr/user/abcdefghijklmno) to send a Radarr webhook to the user with the Firebase Auth UID of `abcdefghijklmno`.
+> **Example**: [https://notify.lunasea.app/v1/radarr/user/abcdefghijklmno](https://notify.lunasea.app/v1/radarr/user/abcdefghijklmno) to send a Radarr webhook to the user with the Firebase Auth UID of `abcdefghijklmno`.

 ---